Walking Pastry + Coffee Tour | Downtown Monterey

 One of the true French bakeries in town in a historic Monterey style house.
 If their pastries look familiar, it's because Captain + Stoker sources some items from here.
 Order your items to-go here.

-What to order: One of their seasonal fruit croissants and a slice of quiche.
+What to order: One of their seasonal fruit croissants and a mini quiche.
 I also love their curried chicken salad croissants for lunch!

 Stop #4: Alta (3-min walk from Parker Lusseau.
 Directions here.)